A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Algorithm

 Let $\alpha = h^2$, $\beta = 1-\gamma h$, and $hp_k \to p_k$, we recover the standard Heavy Ball update.
 Replacing $\nabla V(x_k) \to \nabla V(x_k + \beta p_{k-1})$, we get Nesterov's accelerated gradient method.

 For the proposed algorithm, the update rules are:

 here $\phi(p_k)$ controls the damping, and $K^*(p_k)$ determines the anharmonic kinetic energy.
-In the update scheme above, $\gamma>0 $ is the nonlinear damping coefficient, $s$ controls the nonlinearity of the damping, and $h>0$ is the step size (time interval or learning rate).
+In the update scheme above, $\gamma>0 $ is the nonlinear damping coefficient, $\eta$ controls the nonlinearity of the damping, and $h>0$ is the step size (time interval or learning rate).
+The basic nonlinear momentum algorithm for minimizing $V(x)$ is given in Algorithm \ref{alg:alg1}.

-The discrete updates emulate the dynamics of a velocity-dependent nonlinear dissipative system, with the following properties: when $s = 2$, the algorithm reduces to the classical Heavy Ball method; when $s = 1$, damping scales with the velocity magnitude, effectively suppressing high-speed oscillations; when $1< s < 2$, momentum is retained in low-speed regions, helping the system escape saddle points or flat plateaus.
+The discrete updates emulate the dynamics of a velocity-dependent nonlinear dissipative system, with the following properties: when $\eta = 2$, the algorithm reduces to the classical Heavy Ball method; when $\eta = 1$, damping scales with the velocity magnitude, effectively suppressing high-speed oscillations; when $1< \eta < 2$, momentum is retained in low-speed regions, helping the system escape saddle points or flat plateaus.
+Furthermore, Nesterov's AGD with nonlinear momentum for minimizing $V(x)$ is given in Algorithm \ref{alg:alg2}.

 It should be noted that both the proposed nonlinear momentum method and mirror descent \cite{nemirovskiyudin1983} reinterpret gradient-based optimization from a generalized dynamical or geometric perspective, they differ in their underlying principles and objectives.
 Mirror descent reformulates the optimization process in a non-Euclidean geometry defined by a mirror map or a Bregman divergence.
 It effectively performs gradient descent in the dual space, adapting the update direction and step size according to the local curvature or information geometry of the problem.
 The goal is to ensure better alignment between the optimization geometry and the structure of the objective function.